brainbolt/books/all/rich_dad_poor_dad.md

 - Whenever you feel in need of something (money, a smile, love, friendship), give it first and it will come back in buckets.
 - Be generous with what you have and be sure that you are giving for the joy that itself brings, not just to get something in return.

+### Chapter 9: Still Want More?
+Here Are Some To Dos
+#### 1) Stop doing what you are doing
+- Take a break and assess what's working and what's not.
+#### 2) Look for new investment ideas
+- Robert searches bookstores for new investment ideas on subjects that he knows nothing about.
+- He found _The 16 Percent Solution_ by Joel Moskowiz this way
+#### 3) Find someone who has done what you want to do
+- Take them to lunch and ask them for tips and tricks of the trade.
+#### 4) Take classes, read, and attend seminars
+- Roberts searches the internet for new and interesting classes, many of which are free or inexpensive.
+- The classes he has taken are why he is wealthy.
+#### 5) Make lots os offers
+- Make lots of offer when you are looking for real estate.
+- Ropbert often makes on offer of half of the asking price because he knows what it's like to try to sell something - a low offer is better than no offer because the seller can always counter.
+- Robert sees buying and selling as a fun game, so he doesn't take it too seriously.
+- Always make offers with escape clauses.
+Robert likes to include a contingency which requirs approval from his business partner.
+His business partner is his cat.
+- Many people makes things too difficult and take things too seriously.
+#### 6) Jog, walk, or drive certain areas once a month for 10 minutes
+- Look for change in areas you are familiar with.
+- Talk to postal carriers, moving companies, retailers (especially new ones), or other people working in the area who might have info about what is going on.
+#### 7) Shop for bargians in all markets
+- Many people buy commodities when they are on sale at the grocery store, but get scared when houses go on sale due to a declining market.
+- **Profits are made in the buying, not in the selling**
+#### 8) Look in the right places
+- Robert paid 50% of what his neighbor paid for a indentical condo because he knew how to purchase foreclosures at auction.
+Because he paid full price, he had to wait for the price to go up to make a profit.
+#### 9) Look first for people who want to buy, then look for someone who wants to sell
+- Robert had a friend who was looking for land to buy - his friend had money, but not time, so Robert found a piece of property larger than what his friend wanted and tied it up with an option.
+He then sold his friend the piece that he wanted, and bought the land, keeping the remainder for himself for free.
+Moral of the story: buy the pie, cut it into pieces.
+- Most people only look for what they can afford, so they look too small and end paying more and getting less.
+#### 10) Think big
+- Retailers love giving volume dicounts.
+Gather together a group of people and increase your buying power.
+#### 11) Learn from history
+- Every successful person or company started somewhere different than their ultimate success.
+#### 12) Action always beats inaction

+### Final thoughts
+- The three incomes:
+    1. Ordinary earned
+    2. Portfolio
+    3. Passive
+- When "rich dad" said the wealthy have their moeny work for them, he was talking about Portfolio and Passive income.
+- The key to becoming rich is the ability to convert earned income into passive or portfolio income as quickly as possible.
+- Taxes are highest on earned income.
+The least taxed income is passive income.